ymirapp/docs/docs/reference/configuration.md

 :::

 ::: tip Check out the guide
-Looking for more information on how to deploy using container images, check out this [guide][5].
+Looking for more information on how to deploy using container images?
+Check out this [guide][5].
 :::

 ### domain